photoprism/photoprism-docs/docs/getting-started/faq.md

 be located in the root directory.
 Also keep in mind sharing a domain with other apps may negatively impact the performance and [security](https://developer.mozilla.org/en-US/docs/Web/Security/Same-origin_policy) of all apps installed.
-The length of share links will increase as well.
+The length of share links increases as well.

 ### Why is PhotoPrism getting stuck in a restart loop? ###